 I spent over $4,000 on over 10 different courses.
 Some were about blogging, website development, online courses, and freelance writing.

 T$C Comment – We HIGHLY recommend taking our FREE 7-day email blogging course to launch your blog successfully.
-Other amazing paid course to consider when starting our are Making Sense of Affiliate Marketing, The Perfect Pin, and Flourish with Facebook Ads.
+Other amazing paid course to consider when starting our are Making Sense of Affiliate Marketing, Pinterest Traffic Avalanche, and Flourish with Facebook Ads.

 2017 has been the year of attending seminars.
 Before I quit my job I bought several tickets to seminars that I wanted to attend.
 These included a 4 day Tony Robbins event, FINCON (financial blogger conference) and several others.